-For example, in the ticket vending machine problem, the number of ways you can make for Rs n + 1, is equal to the number of ways you can make for Rs n + the number of ways you can make for Rs (n - 1) ticket.
+For example, in the ticket vending machine problem, the number of ways you can make for Rs n+1, is equal to the number of ways you can make for Rs n+1 the number of ways you can make for Rs n+1 ticket.
 Let us look at an example and see why this would happen for every n.
 Now we have to get a Rs 10 ticket and the machine accepts only Re 1 and Rs 2 coins.

 Say if in Step 1, you put a Re 1 coin.
 So now you have to insert Rs 9 more.
 So the total number of ways in which you can make Rs 10 when you start by putting Re 1 coin is equal to the number of ways in which you can get a ticket of Rs 9.
 Notice that there cannot be any other combinations if you have put a Re 1 coin in the beginning.
 Because then that would mean that there is an extra way to make Rs 9 which was not listed before.
 Similarly, when you start by putting a Rs 2 coin, then the number of ways you will have will be the same as the number of ways you can make Rs 8..
-So the number of ways you can get a Rs 10 ticket is the sum of the number of ways to get a ticket of Rs 9.
+So the number of ways you can get a Rs 10 ticket is the sum of the number of ways to get a ticket of Rs 9 and the number of ways to get a ticket of Rs 8.